flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180716-18-08-16-who-keeps-our-secrets.md

     clearance, according to most recent estimates.
   card_citation: ''
 card_4:
-  card_text: "Why Revoke Brennan?\n-------------------\n\n> “Mr. Brennan has recently leveraged his status as a former high-ranking official with access to highly sensitive information to make a series of unfounded and outrageous allegations a\x14 wild outbursts on the Internet and television a\x14 about this administration.\n> \n> President Trump"
+  card_text: "Why Revoke Brennan?n-------------------nn> “Mr. Brennan has recently leveraged his status as a former high-ranking official with access to highly sensitive information to make a series of unfounded and outrageous allegations ax14 wild outbursts on the Internet and television ax14 about this administration.n> n> President Trump"
   card_citation: ''
 card_5:
   card_text: >-